 3 bicolor navy + white loops

 Left: A white; B,C,D bicolor (white up/ navy down)

 Right: A,B,C all navy

 Flat braid.
 Left A loop always transferred with a turn.

-Left 4 loops and right 3 navy loops are linked.
+Left 4 loops and right 3 navy loops are linked throughout braid.

-The linking move doesn’t happen until after both loop transfers are finished.
+The linking move doesn’t happen until after both the left and the right loop transfers are finished.

 Left transfer happens normally (no linking move yet).

 La ends up on Rd (with a turn).

 Ra is transferred, ending up on Ld (with no turn)